EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 As I was about to add another function to increase the temperature, I heard Divin call out to me.
-He had come close while I was looking into the window.
+He had sneaked close while I was looking into the window.
 The rest were still frolicking about below the tree.
 I was more surprised by the fact that he took initiative to call me out.
-"Hey, what's up?", I queried.
+"Hey, what's up?"
+I queried.

-"What were you and Arya talking about?", he asked with a straight face.
+"What were you and Arya talking about?" he asked with a straight face.
 I did not understand what he was talking about.
 Perhaps noticing my befuddlement, he elaborated, "On the last bridge and the one before, when the rest of us were sleeping".
-'I guess not all of you were sleeping, eh?', I thought to myself.
+'I guess not all of you were sleeping, eh?'
+I thought to myself.
 "Ah that.
 You see she and I, being a Healer and Mage, can access our editors to create new spells.
 That is what we were discussing.
-Everything okay?", I asked.
-"Yes", he said impassively and walked away.
+Everything okay?"
+I asked.
+"Yes," he said impassively and walked away.
 'What that was about?'
 I wondered.

 I decided to move as well, we had birds to hunt!

-## Chapter 15 - [Tuesday 6th Oct 2020]
+## Chapter 15 - Avian Prosecution (2) [Wednesday 7th Oct 2020]